 Truck of Love

-We will have an NTC truck in the parking lot of the Scottsbluff branch to accept new and gently used toys, the Lakota Lutheran Center van we try and stuff with gently used coats, and the National Guard will be collecting canned goods and non-perishable food items for the Valley Christian Neighbors in Need food pantry.
+We will have a Cross Country Freight Solutions truck in the parking lot of the Scottsbluff branch to accept new and gently used toys, the Lakota Lutheran Center van we try and stuff with gently used coats, and we will be collecting canned goods and non-perishable food items for the Valley Christian Neighbors in Need food pantry.